Welcome, reader(s)! Today, as promised, I'll be discussing the medical issues that make me more or less unique.

 - Abnormal height compared to others (I've been over 6 feet tall for 7 years)

 - Children I have will have 80% chance of dying within a year, or may be severely disabled.

-While these may seem harsh, I got off easy compared to some other people who have the same syndrome.
-The majority of people who have it are mentally or physically impaired, if they live past childhood.
+The majority of people who have the syndrome are mentally or physically impaired, if they live past infancy.
 My only symptom until the cysts were discovered was my abnormal height, so I consider myself relatively lucky.
-Anyways, the cysts were shrunken, mostly by the oral surgeon injecting a syringe of saline into my mouth and flushing each cyst multiple times a week.
-I won't go into detail of it, but it was traumatic, and was part of the reason I drank.
-The other reason was knowing I had the syndrome.
+Anyways, the cysts were shrunken, and I was okay.
+I won't go into detail of it, but it was traumatic, and was part of the reason I drank a lot in high school.
 The second surgery, where the cysts were removed, went well too.
-I started visiting a dermatologist to check for skin cancer while all this was going on.
-During my junior year, I had three spots of skin cancer removed.
-Senior year, there were two.
+Since I was super vulnerable to the sun, I started visiting a dermatologist to check for skin cancer while all this was going on.

 So that's my story!
 I'll have to think of what to talk about for my third entree.